BDC Hamburger Icon

 What is secure remote access?

-Secure remote access is the technology often used by IT personnel who must help their colleagues with tech problems from afar.
-It’s also helpful for workers who need to log in to a secure device that’s connected to their company server in the office while working from a personal device at home or for managers who want to know what their employees are looking at on their company devices.
+Secure remote access is technology often used by IT personnel to help colleagues with tech problems from afar.
+It’s also helpful for workers who must log in to a secure device connected to their company server in the office while working from a personal device at home.
+Another use is for managers who want to monitor what their employees are accessing on their company devices.

-If you’re granting your team members access to company devices or systems, it’s important to have security measures in place to prevent any unauthorized access to your programs and data.
-Secure remote access systems involve a mix of different strategies, technologies and applications that protect computers and networks from falling into the wrong hands.
+If you grant team members access to company devices or systems, implementing security measures to prevent unauthorized access to your programs and data is critical.
+Secure remote access systems involve the best remote PC access software and other strategies designed to help protect computers and networks from falling into the wrong hands.

 How does remote access work?